awsdocs/aws-storagegateway-user-guide/doc_source/troubleshooting-file-gateway-issues.md

 You can get an `S3AccessDenied` error for a file share's Amazon S3 bucket access AWS Identity and Access Management \(IAM\) role\.
 In this case, the S3 bucket access IAM role that is specified by `roleArn` in the error doesn't allow the operation involved\.
 The operation isn't allowed because of the permissions for the objects in the directory specified by the Amazon S3 prefix\.

 **To resolve an S3AccessDenied error**
 + Modify the Amazon S3 access policy that is attached to `roleArn` in the file gateway health log to allow permissions for the Amazon S3 operation\.
 Make sure that the access policy allows permission for the operation that caused the error\.
 Also, allow permission for the directory specified in the log for `prefix`\.
-For information about Amazon S3 permissions, see [Specifying permissions in a policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html) in *Amazon Simple Storage Service Developer Guide\.*
+For information about Amazon S3 permissions, see [Specifying permissions in a policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html) in *Amazon Simple Storage Service User Guide\.*

   These operations can cause an `S3AccessDenied` error to occur:
   + `S3HeadObject`